Conan9133/Quantum-Computing-Journey/3_Algorithms using Libraries/Readme.md

 # 📦 Algorithms Using Qiskit Libraries

-This section will include implementations of major quantum algorithms using **Qiskit’s high-level libraries and modules**, such as `qiskit.circuit.library` and `qiskit.algorithms`.
+This section will include implementations of major quantum algorithms using **Qiskit’s high-level libraries and modules**, such as `qiskit.algorithms`, `qiskit-nature`, `qiskit-dynamics` and  `qiskit.algorithms`.

 ## 🧠 Goal